DiscipleTools/DT_DOCS/Disciple_Tools_Theme/user_about.rst

 Filters
 -------

 Filters are a way to search for contacts in either the ``Contacts`` page or groups in the ``Groups`` page.
 There are several default filters included by default.
 The filter options are located on the left of the page under the heading ``Filters``.
 If the default filters do not fit your needs you can create your own.
-More information about custom filters can be found on the Custom_Filters_ page.
+More information about creating custom filters can be found `here <https://disciple-tools.readthedocs.io/en/latest/Disciple_Tools_Theme/user_step_by_step.html#adding-custom-filters>`_.

-Note, you can only have one filter active at a time.
+.. note:: You can only have one filter active at a time.

 Assigning, Sub-Assigning, Following, and Sharing.
 -------------------------------------------------